DimYfantidis/Modelling_and_Particles_OpenGL/README.md

 # Modelling and Particles in OpenGL

-This cooperative project involves the implementation of advanced topics Computer Graphics such as hierarchical 3D modelling and particle/physics systems using C and FreeGLUT for rendering and interaction.
+This cooperative project, carried out along with [@git-akispa](https://github.com/git-akispa), involves the implementation of advanced topics Computer Graphics such as hierarchical 3D modelling and particle/physics systems using C and FreeGLUT for rendering and interaction.

 * [Hierarchical Modelling](#hierarchical-modelling)
 * [Particle Physics](#particle-physics)